ianstormtaylor/slate/docs/api/nodes/node.md

 #### `Node.ancestor(root: Node, path: Path) => Ancestor | undefined`

 Get the node at a specific `path`, asserting that it is an ancestor node.
-If the specified node is not an ancestor node, throw an error.
+If the specified node is not an ancestor node, return `undefined`.

 #### `Node.ancestors(root: Node, path: Path, options?) => Generator<NodeEntry<Ancestor>>`